 There are quite a few references to combinations of red and green: Gryffindor-red, Slytherin-green; Ron's maroon (red) Weasley sweater and Harry's green one; Dobby's Christmas gift to Harry, a pair of socks – one red, with broomsticks, the other green with Snitches; in the Forbidden Forest, Harry and Draco are told by Hagrid to send green sparks up in the air if they find the unicorn, and red sparks if they are in danger; Voldemort's eyes are red and Harry's eyes are green; Lily was a redhead with green eyes; the Irish National Quidditch team wore green robes, and Bulgaria wore red; Ron's dress robes were maroon and Harry's were "bottle green;" Voldemort's green Killing Curse and Harry's red Disarming Spell that collided when they dueled.

-Covers on the Harry Potter US editions seem to depict a character/creature who dies in the book: Sorcerer’s Stone shows a unicorn; Chamber of Secrets shows a snake (Basilisk?) and Fawkes (who dies and is reborn); Goblet of Fire shows Cedric; Order of the Phoenix shows Sirius; and Half-Blood Prince shows Dumbledore.
-Prisoner of Azkaban had no deaths, but depicts Buckbeak on the cover who was sentenced to death.
-Deathly Hallows shows both Harry (who “died”) and Voldemort.
+Covers on the Harry Potter US editions seem to depict a character/creature who dies in the book: Sorcerer's Stone shows a unicorn; Chamber of Secrets shows a snake (Basilisk?) and Fawkes (who dies and is reborn); Goblet of Fire shows Cedric; Order of the Phoenix shows Sirius; and Half-Blood Prince shows Dumbledore.
+Prisoner of Azkaban had no deaths but depicts Buckbeak, who was sentenced to death.
+Deathly Hallows shows both Harry (who "died") and Voldemort.